appnexus/pyrobuf/README.md

 methods later.

-Second, Pyrobuf simply assumes that the schema being used for a given message is the same on the send and recieve ends, so changing the type of a field on one end without changing it on the other may cause bugs; adding or removing fields will not break anything.
+Second, Pyrobuf simply assumes that the schema being used for a given message is the same on the send and receive ends, so changing the type of a field on one end without changing it on the other may cause bugs; adding or removing fields will not break anything.